palantir/tslint-react/README.md

 ### Usage

-tslint-react has _implicit_ peer dependencies on TSLint and TypeScript.
-The recommended versions of those packages are listed as `devDependencies`.
+tslint-react has peer dependencies on TSLint and TypeScript.

 To use these lint rules with the default preset, use configuration inheritance via the `extends` keyword.
 Here's a sample configuration where `tslint.json` lives adjacent to your `node_modules` folder: